TaitoUnited/full-stack-template/README.md

 An application should be divided in loosely coupled highly cohesive parts by using a modular directory structure.
 The following rules usually work well for a GUI implementation.
 For a backend implementation you might need to break the rules once in a while, but still try to keep directories loosely coupled.

-* Create directory structure mainly based on features (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
-Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
-This way you don't need to use additional directories for grouping files by type.
+* Create directory structure mainly based on feature hierarchy (`reports`, `reports/dashboard`, `reports/usage`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
+* Use such file naming that you can easily determine the type from filename (e.g. `*.util.js`, `*.api.js`).
+This way you don't need to use additional directories for grouping files by type and, therefore, you can freely place the file wherever it is needed.
+NOTE: In a GUI implementation it is perfecly fine to exclude type from filename of a component to keep filenames shorter (e.g. `List.js`), if you just include the type for all other types of files.
 * A directory should not contain any references outside of its boundary; with the exception of references to libraries and common directories.
-You can think of each directory as an independent feature (or subfeature), and each `common` directory as a library that is shared among closely related features (or subfeatures).
+You can think of each directory as an independent feature, and each `common` directory as a library that is shared among closely related features (or subfeatures).
 * A file should contain only nearby references (e.g. references to files in the same directory or in a subdirectory directly beneath it); with the exception of references to libraries and common directories, of course.
 * If you break the dependency rules, at least try to avoid making circular dependencies between directories.
 Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.
-* Each block of implementation (function, class, module, sql query, ...) should be clearly named by its responsibility and implement only what it is responsible for, nothing else.

 See [orig-template/client/app](https://github.com/TaitoUnited/orig-template/tree/master/client/app) as an example.